-Apple's iPhone X hits the spot as long queues return from Sydney to Shanghai
+Apple's iPhone X hits the spot as long lines return from Sydney to Shanghai

 Newly purchased iPhone X were reselling for HK$11,800 ($1,512) soon after sales began, but the price quickly fell to HK$10,300, a trader told Reuters.
 In mainland China - where Hong Kong traders often sell newly purchased goods - the anniversary model’s starting price is 8,388 yuan ($1,267).

-In Beijing, Zhou Ying, an iPhone trader since 2010, bought two iPhone X from re-sellers at a premium of 300 yuan, hoping to make several hundred yuan in profit.
+K Yip in Hong Kong told Reuters his chain of small telecoms shops bought around 500 iPhone Xs for resale, mostly to mainland Chinese, but said the iPhone buzz was not as frenzied as before.

-But China iPhone sales have sagged in recent years as consumers switch to cheaper phones, while China becoming a launch market has hit demand for Hong Kong handsets.
+China iPhone sales have sagged in recent years as consumers switch to cheaper phones, while China becoming a launch market has hit demand for Hong Kong handsets.

+“People in China can just go online to order, so there’s less demand (in Hong Kong),” Yip said.

 “It is getting harder and harder for us to scalp iPhones.
-It is not the same as before,” said Ms Zhou.
+It is not the same as before,” Zhou said, adding she bought two at a premium of 300 yuan and hoped to make several hundred yuan in profit through resale.

 Lines also started to form outside Apple’s New York City stores on Thursday evening, with a salesperson at one shop in the Upper West Side telling Reuters about 20 people had queued up so far.